 Let’s face it, we are all people – and when you remove all of the things that make us different, we all have the same basic needs as a human race.

-I am not suggesting that this means in fact things are straightforward, as there are so many considerations is every single interaction that can have an impact on the outcome.
-I do however, feel that when we take things at their simplest form – this is when we have real clarity.
+I am not suggesting that this means, in fact, things are straightforward, as there are so many considerations in every single interaction that can have an impact on the outcome.
+I do, however, feel that when we take things in their simplest form, we have real clarity.

-I found myself in a situation where out of the blue, a man collapsed in the street.
-Instead of considering whether I was capable of helping with the situation (intellectually or emotionally); or whether in fact I wanted to – I just did.
-There was no time to think about a response, it just happened.
+I found myself in a situation where a man collapsed in the street out of the blue.
+Instead of considering whether I was capable of helping with the situation (intellectually or emotionally); or whether, in fact, I wanted to – I just did.
+There was no time to think about a response; it just happened.

-Now this is certainly not to point out any individual qualities.
-Only to highlight the way that we can very quickly integrate into the situation; when we are not dwelling on the differences that we have.
+Now, this is certainly not to point out any individual qualities.
+Only to highlight how we can very quickly integrate into the situation; when we are not dwelling on our differences.

 Other posts you may find interesting: